ahmedbadawy4/terraform-infrastructure/README.md

 - Create Self hosted runner to be used in the GitHub actions if needed.
 - Modules should be moved to another repository to be able to create GitHub tags and be safe to use as a source in the terraform to ensure reliability and ignore any random/unplanned code changes.
-- Create a GitHub app to integrate with Atlantis (current setup used my account)
+- Create a GitHub app to integrate with Atlantis (current setup used my account).
 - SSO setup for Atlantis server, right now it is managed by basic authentication.
 - expand the functionality of `pre-commit` for better quality.
+- Atlantis server should move to run on EKS to handle more amount of hook requests in parallel by set auto-scaling.
-- Atlantis repo config and server config need more adjustment based on the size of the infrastructure
+- Atlantis repo config and server config need more adjustment based on the size of the infrastructure.